Artoria2e5/nugsl-worldmap/README.md

 World map tool
 ==============

+Status: this project has been fed through 2to3. tagtool is now incluced and linter import errors are fixed.
+I have no idea if it runs.

+It's also written in a very reckless way that defies static analysis, namely having a class access things defined in another class in a different file without subclassing.

+I will stop right when it works for my use and not look at it ever after.
+Maybe even before.

+* * *

 This is a simple tool for "remixing" [a public domain world map available via Wikimedia][map] (a Robinson projection in vector graphic format that shows all U.N. member states).
 After this map was chosen